May God’s blessing come down upon you as a consoling embrace.

 You can also receive updates from St. Mary's directly to your email inbox.
 Simply sign up by completing the form here.

-At present, we are live streaming Mass each Sunday at 10am, and Stations of the Cross each Thursday at 7pm.
-You can tune in live on Facebook by visiting our page here or simply head over to the Watch Live page of our website here.
+Don't forget you can tune in to our regular live broadcasts online.
+You can watch our Masses, services and reflections live on Facebook by visiting our page here or simply head over to the Watch Live page of our website here.

 The current situation means that we are unable to gather around the Eucharistic table for the celebration of Mass.
 This is, therefore, a very difficult time for us, and can be disheartening.
 However, this cannot and must not stop us from praying evermore fervently, remembering that we can still join in prayer in communion with one another, even when we are unable to receive the Blessed Sacrament itself.
 Our homes and families - the Domestic Church - also becomes increasingly important, and we would encourage you to pray together at this time.
 We'd like to offer the following resources to help with this: